TV Entertainment Centers

 After

-This close-up after shot shows the LED channel in cyan mode — a vivid stripe of light running the full height of the column edge, with the Calacatta Marvel veining catching the glow and the electric fireplace ember bed glowing red at the base.
-The contrast between the warm fire tones and the cool LED is striking and completely adjustable to whatever mood the room calls for.
+This close-up shows the channel running cyan.
+A bright stripe of light down the full column edge, the Calacatta Marvel veining catching the glow, the fireplace ember bed glowing red at the base.
+Warm fire against cool LED.
+And the whole thing adjusts to whatever the room calls for on a given evening.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL